sonig475/Go-lang-/GO Lang .md

-STEP-2 : Untar the golang binary into /usr/local directory
+STEP-2 : Untar the golang binary into /usr/local directory.

 Example: